Caregiving: Getting Organized and Mobilizing Help

 Go back to your loved one's care team and ask questions about the specific care needs s/he may require based on their diagnosis and treatment.
 These needs vary greatly based on the severity and length of their illness and treatments.
 You can also ask the care team to make referrals for skilled nursing care or home therapy services to assist in the physical (medical) caregiving needs your loved one may have.

 Do not forget to ask your care team about the emotional and mental health impact of the diagnosis.
 It is important for the caregiver to be prepared to cope with the emotional rollercoaster of an illness like cancer.
 Social workers can provide excellent guidance to caregivers, helping them to manage their loved one's emotional needs.
 Social workers can also provide supportive counseling to you and your loved one and help you manage (as a team!) any conflicts or issues that may arise during this challenging and life altering time.

 Create a caregiver organizer kit.
+A three ring binder or accordion file works great.
 Keep all information about appointments, prescriptions, insurance information, bills, medical providers and treatments in one place, such as a binder, which can travel with you to appointments.
-The American Cancer Society offers a free "Personal Health Manager" to keep all information organized and together in one place.
 You should also include a notebook in your "kit" to jot down questions you have before, during and after appointments.
 You can also download free, fillable logs from Oncolink's Oncopilot.

 This binder can be very helpful if different people will be taking the patient to appointments, giving them instant access to all the patient's information.
 In addition, the oncology team appreciates a prepared caregiver at appointments; it assures all questions are answered and they can ask someone who spends a lot of time with the patient for their take on how things are going.